• Skip to primary navigation

 Visit our Recycling and Shredder event page AND Locations to Donate Your Stuff page for places to give your unwanted items.

 That wasn't too bad, was it?
 I hope not.
-Now that you are all packed up and about to move, let us review what you need to do when you get to your new home.
+Now that you are all packed up and about to move, let us review what you must do when you get to your new home.

 Start with the essential areas, as the bedroom and kitchen areas work great.
 If you can't get to the other regions for a while, that's OK.
 It will eventually get done.
 Working in one room at a time helps you get to know your new place and decide where things will go.
 If you only have time on weekends, schedule time in 4-hour time blocks.
 This way, you won't be too overwhelmed, and you will see the transformation.
 And be sure to schedule time to take care of yourself.
 Visit our posts: